-- Quicker than LTL: Since there is no changing hands and planning, the freight moves incredibly rapidly to its destination.
+- Quicker than LTL: Since there are no changing hands and planning, the freight moves incredibly rapidly to its destination.

-Why Choose ECT as Your Full Truckload Carrier and Shipping Service?
+Why Choose ECT as Your Full Truckload Carriers and Shipping Service?

 The way East Coast Transport works with FTL loads is to contract a semi-trailer starting at the location of the shipper.
 Once the trailer is fully loaded with freight, and the driver has been given the bill of lading, invoice, and other paperwork, the truck is ready to leave.
 The driver follows a direct route to deliver the freight.
 Every once in a while, another driver will relieve the first driver and finish driving to the destination in order to stay on schedule.
 In fact, drivers have to follow regulations about how long they can continue driving, which places the biggest time constraint on freight delivery.
 On average, full trailers average a speed of 47 miles per hour.

 Full Truckload carriers often specialize in certain types of freight because federal law determines which types of freight can be shipped together in the same load.
 As a full truckload carrier service, East Coast Transport has relationships with several carriers specializing in transporting perishable items, food products, metal, hazardous waste, liquids, etc. We help our clients choose the right FTL carrier at the lowest cost by accessing a network of thousands of possible full truckload providers.

 Get started with East Coast Transport’s Full Truckload Carriers and Shipping Service